dougeby/IntuneDocs/intune/app-sdk-android.md

 ### Policy enforcement limitations

-* **Screen Capture**: The SDK is unable to enforce a new screen capture setting value in Activities that have already gone through Activity.onCreate.
-This can result in a period of time where the app has been configured to disable screenshots but screenshots can still be taken.

 * **Using Content Resolvers**: The "transfer or receive" Intune policy may block or partially block the use of a content resolver to access the content provider in another app.
-This will cause ContentResolver methods to return null or throw a failure value (for example, `openOutputStream` will throw `FileNotFoundException` if blocked).
+This will cause `ContentResolver` methods to return null or throw a failure value (for example, `openOutputStream` will throw `FileNotFoundException` if blocked).
 The app can determine whether a failure to write data through a content resolver was caused by policy (or would be caused by policy) by making the call:
     ```java
     MAMPolicyManager.getPolicy(currentActivity).getIsSaveToLocationAllowed(contentURI);
     ```